Snowflake for Workflows - Best practices for Grail

 ALLOW storage:bizevents:read;

-• Write Snowflake data policy (needed for the user that executes the workflow action):
+• Write Snowflake data policy (needed for the actor of the workflow action):

 ALLOW storage:buckets:read